bentormey/bitcoin/metcalfe.md

 ##### Money and "hard money"

 The concept of "hardness" of money continues to baffle me.
-Here's a great example"
+Here's a great example:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">My theory of why hard money lowers time preference in a tweet:<br><br>The harder the money, the more likely it is to hold value for the future.
 The more you can send value to the future, the less uncertain the future becomes, the less you discount the future.</p>&mdash; Saifedean.com (@saifedean) <a href="https://twitter.com/saifedean/status/1342913179098243073?ref_src=twsrc%5Etfw">December 26, 2020</a></blockquote>